National Herald case: Trial in the magistrate's court

 On 7 December 2015, the Delhi High Court ordered Sonia Gandhi, Rahul Gandhi and five others to appear in person before the trial court on 9 December.
 They did not appear in the court and, on their lawyers' request, the trial court ordered them to appear before him in person on 19 December.
 He disallowed their request for exemption from personal appearance.
 On 19 December 2015 the Patiala House court granted bail to all but one and ordered them to appear in the court on the date of next hearing 20 February 2016.

 On 11 March 2016 the trial court allowed, after hearing Subramanian Swamy's plea to examine balance sheets of INC, AJL and Young Indian from 2010 to 2013, which was later overturned by the Delhi High Court.

 On 26 May 2018 Subramanian Swamy's application to the trial court seeking a directive for the defendants to verify material filed by Swamy in the National Herald case was denied.

 Current status of the case

 The Supreme Court allowed the income-tax department to reassess the 2011–12 tax filings of Rahul Gandhi and Sonia Gandhi, even as the Congress leaders await a court verdict on the legality of I-T notices to them.

-The top court, however, restrained the department from taking any action against the Congress president and his mother until January 8, 2019, which was the next date of hearing.
+The top court, however, restrained the department from taking any action against the Congress president and his mother until 8 January 2019, which was the next date of hearing.

 The Enforcement Directorate permanently attached properties worth Rs.64 crore in the National Herald Case in May 2019.

+The Enforcement Directorate attached properties worth Rs.751.9 crore in the National Herald Case in November 2023.

+On 15 April 2025, the Enforcement Directorate filed a chargesheet against Sonia Gandhi, Rahul Gandhi, and Sam Pitroda in connection with the National Herald case.